NFL Thanksgiving Games 2025 RECAP!

 Jordan Love is on Bob's fantasy team, and me and Bob are going against each other.

-And after the game was over, when Jordan Love converted a pair of fourth downs with scoring passes in the first half, matched his career high with four touchdowns and the Packers had dispatched the reeling lines 31-24 at Ford Field.
+And after the game was over, when Jordan Love converted a pair of fourth downs with scoring passes in the first half, matched his career high with four touchdowns, and the Packers had dispatched the...

-I was saying about Love that he's an interesting quarterback because there's about
+I was saying about Love that he's an interesting quarterback because there's about eight games in the season where he's fine to a little underwhelming.

-eight games in the season where he's fine to a little underwhelming.
-There's a couple games where he's bad, like any other quarterback.
+There's a couple games where he's bad like any other quarterback.

 And then there's like five games where he plays like the best quarterback in football and he's just unconscious and he makes every big play.

-And it's a reminder that if the Packers were to get that version of love with this defense anchored by Micah Parsons now in full man on a mission mode, Packers can go all the way.
+And it's a reminder that if the Packers were to get that version of love with this defense anchored by Micah Parsons now in full man on a mission mode, Packers can go all the way

-And they, to me, now out of the NFC North, Cesi, are the team to beat very clearly.
-And it's the Lions now at seven and five that, yeah, they're a team on the run trying to figure out in real time.
+and they to me now out of the NFC North Ceci are the team to beat very clearly and it's the Lions now at seven and five that yeah they're a team on the run trying to figure out in real time it's it's the way they did it too just the success you mentioned it the the aggressiveness on fourth down

-Um, they were efficient on third down, they were two for Love was two for two in the red zone.
+they were three for three on fourth down passes from love um they were efficient on third down they were two for love was two for two in the red zone.

-And, you know, you look like this is sort of what I was hoping we'd see consistently earlier in the year, and we weren't getting that.
+And you know, you look like, this is sort of what I was hoping we'd see consistently earlier in the year, and we weren't getting that.

-But it's interesting that now, like, Matthew Golden's not able to be in the lineup, Jaden Reed's not not in there.
+But it's interesting that now like Matthew Golden's not able to be in the lineup.
+Jaden Reed's not in there.

 Tucker Kraft's not in there.
 And these other guys stepping up.

-Like, I thought Dantavian Wicks, obviously the best game of his career.
+Like I thought Dantavian Wicks, obviously the best game of his career.
 Christian Watson and Love have real chemistry.

+It's like, why do you make that trade?
 What's the destination?
 What's the reason that you sell the farm for Micah Parsons?
 And there's a lot of hand-wringing early on.
-Like, is Micah Parsons playing in a way where you want to see sacks?

 And it's like, that's why you make that trade because you're going to win the division now because you just swept the Lions.

-Yeah, they are in great position now and playing at a higher level than the Lions.
+playing at a higher level than the Lions.
 Here's Parsons talking about Jordan Love, the two superstars of the Green Bay Packers.

 That's just who he is.